jaqobb-playground/story-hub/README.md

-# WWWeeb
+# StoryHub

-WWWeeb is a novel and comic reader app for iOS.
+StoryHub is a novel and comic reader app for iOS.

 ## Introduction

-WWWeeb was made for a very simple reason - to make reading novels and comics easier and more comfortable, especially for people using multiple sources.
+StoryHub was made to make reading novels and comics easier and more comfortable, especially for people using multiple sources.
+It came to be as I could not find another alternative for iOS.

-That being said, WWWeeb is only meant to be a simple and easy to use reader, and as such supports browsing providers by titles only.
-For more detailed browsing, it is recommended to use the provider's native browsing feature and once a suitable entry is found: look it up in WWWeeb, add it to the library, and start reading.
+StoryHub currently only supports browsing providers by titles only.
+For the time being it is recommended to use the provider's native browsing feature for more detailed browsing, and once a suitable entry is found: look it up in StoryHub, add it to the library, and start reading.

-WWWeeb works by scraping only the most necessary data from the providers, making the reading experience free of ads and other stuff that could worsen the reading experience.
+StoryHub works by scraping only the most necessary data from the providers, making the reading experience free of ads and other stuff that could worsen the reading experience.

 ## Novel providers

-Currently, WWWeeb supports the following novel providers:
+Currently, StoryHub supports the following novel providers:

 * Free Web Novel (<https://freewebnovel.com>) - since 0.9.50.23
 * Scribble Hub (<https://scribblehub.com>) - since 0.9.50.26